A-kly/School-Vault/CMPUT 379/Message Passing.md

 fscanf(fin, “%30s%d”, &name, &age);
 fprintf(fout, ”Hello to %s age %d\n”, name, age);
 ```
+A socket is just a number, we can convert it to a file descriptor with **fdopen**.
+This allows us to use buffer I/O. Otherwise we can use file I/O.
 ## Close()
 **Note that socket closing is just like file closing!**
 ```c